cozy/create-cozy-app/packages/cozy-scripts/README.md

 ]
 ```

+You can find more information about webpack configuration files available via `cozy-scripts` in the dedicated [webpack configs documentation](docs/webpack-configs.md).

+If you need more particular/complicated configurations and need to use the [`webpack-merge`](https://github.com/survivejs/webpack-merge#merging-with-strategies) smart mode or merge strategies, you can also find more information about in the dedicated [merge strategies documentation](docs/webpack-merge-strategies.md).

+> :warning: `cozy-scripts` internally uses __Webpack v4__, be sure to use Webpack 4 compatible configurations if you want to provide some custom __configurations in the `app.config.js`__

 ### `cozy-scripts` & `cozy-flags`
 `cozy-scripts` works well with [cozy-flags](https://www.npmjs.com/package/cozy-flags).
 You can specify a few flags on build time :